AustinTSchaffer/Notebook/notes/Windows Options.md

 what is installed on virtually every other platform.
 Also, (currently, mid 2018), Docker for Windows only works on Windows 10 Pro and Windows 10 Enterprise.
 Also, it has compatibility issues with VirtulBox and VMWare, since Docker for Windows uses HyperV.
+Along with Docker for Mac, d4Win has to set up a Linux server in the background for running Docker.

 Alternatively, the Docker Toolbox is an option that will allow you to run Docker on older versions of Windows, and the Home version of Windows 10.
 This